JustSch/ParadeClientServer/src/README.txt

 is given it will use the default port of 5000.

-2)To Start the Client run java client/MainClient hostName portNumber where the hostname is the host the server is running ie: local host or a bird url and portnumber to run it on.
+2)To Start the Client run java client/MainClient hostName portNumber from a different terminal window than the server where the hostname is the host the server is running ie: local host or a bird url and portnumber to run it on.
 If no hostname and portNumber are given it defaults to localhost port 5000